dgtlmoon/imagefield_slideshow/README.txt

 This project has been sponsored by:
  * Valuebound
-   Valuebound is a Drupal based enterprise Web solutions provider with a focus on exclusive deliverables across hi-tech, education, media & publishing industries.
+   Valuebound is a Drupal based enterprise Web solutions provider with a focus on exclusive deliverable across hi-tech, education, media & publishing industries.
    The web sites we create are feature rich with an extensive online scalability that exceeds millions of page-views each month.
 We at Valuebound make the most of Drupal CMS by leveraging some incredible features to create customized offerings.